 Timings: 5:30 AM to 11 AM, 4:00 PM to 6:30 PM

-Yes, we know.
-This is the infamous toxic lake of froth, but hey, this lake was beautiful back in the day.
-Varthur Lake is a perfect example of how consumerism and industrialisation can ruin a natural resource.
-Varthur lake was once flawless and ideal for watching sunrises and sunsets that could be photographed as your wallpaper.
+Varthur Lake is a perfect example of how consumerism and industrialization can ruin a natural resource.
+Varthur Lake was once flawless and ideal for watching sunrises and sunsets that could be photographed as your wallpaper.
 Now, however, there have only been measures and plans formulated to rejuvenate and decrease the pollutants of this lake.

 Location: Varthur Kere, Varthur, Bangalore